Japanese citrus: History

+Japan's warm summer climate makes it particularly suitable for citrus plants; while they are grown all over the country, the largest citrus growing areas are located in the prefectures of Wakayama, Shizuoka, Tokushima, Kochi, Oita, Miyazaki and Ehime.
+In Japan, various cultivars have been developed based on the unshu mikan, and three cultivars, namely miyagawa wase, okitsu wase, and aoshima unshu, account for nearly half of the production volume of unshu mikan.

 Japanese taxonomy

 Japan usually follows the botanical names of the taxonomy from Tyôzaburô Tanaka, often referred to as the "Tanaka system", giving for each cultivar a separate name no matter if it is pure or a hybrid of two or more species or varieties.
 While elsewhere it is more popular to classify the genus citrus into species, and further into varieties, and then into cultivars or hybrid.
 Such a system was created by Walter Tennyson Swingle from Florida and is called the "Swingle system".
 The different approaches of the two systems lead to partially-overlapping or nested 'species', for example, Citrus unshiu and Citrus tangerina (Tanaka) versus Citrus reticulata (Swingle).
 Likewise, common terms, like "mikan", do not always align with these taxonomic groups.

 Japanese citrus (partial list)

 Japanese citrus fruits include the following: